McLaren MP4-20

-The McLaren MP4-20 is a Formula One racing car that was built by McLaren for the 2005 Formula One season.
+The McLaren MP4-20 was the car with which the McLaren team competed in the 2005 Formula One World Championship.
 The chassis was designed by Adrian Newey, Paddy Lowe, Pat Fry, Mike Coughlan and Peter Prodromou with Mario Illien designing the bespoke Ilmor engine.
-The car was driven by Kimi Räikkönen and Juan Pablo Montoya.
+The car was driven by Kimi Räikkönen in his 4th season with the team and Juan Pablo Montoya who moved from Williams.
 The MP4-20 was the last McLaren car to be powered by Mercedes-Benz under the Ilmor partnership since the 1995 season.

-Livery

-McLaren-Mercedes went into 2005 with renewed major sponsorships such as West, Mobil 1, Mercedes-Benz, SAP, Siemens, Hugo Boss, Sun Microsystems, AT&T, Schüco and Henkel Corporation.
-The team also received new sponsorship with Johnnie Walker replacing West due to the tobacco advertising ban in the European Union on 31 July 2005.
-The livery was similar to the 2004 design with subtle changes.

-McLaren used 'West' logos in the Australian, Malaysian, Bahrain, San Marino, Spanish, Monaco, European, United States and German Grands Prix.

 New design

 The car's chassis was an almost completely new design after the failure of the MP4-18 and MP4-19.
 The new car featured the revised aerodynamics and suspension set up that the 2005 regulations required, including a raised front wing, smaller diffuser and rear wing moved further forward.
 A shorter wheelbase was used to maximise the Michelin tyres' performance.
 The car featured distinctive 'horn' wings fitted to the bodywork behind the overhead air intake in an attempt to claw back as much downforce as possible lost through the FIA's rule changes.
 The wide, flat nose design was initially trialled on the MP4-19 at the 2004 Italian Grand Prix, but not retained for the rest of that season.
 It was fully utilised for 2005.